 This photo illustrates the type of wear and tear that hammer heads are subjected to.
 These hammers are from the treble section where each note has three steel strings.
 Over the years the strings cut deeply into the felt.
 Instead of striking the strings with a clean blow, hammers such as these produce a muddy, muted tone-a far cry from the tone the piano once had.

-No matter how good the tuning of a piano, or to what extent other repair work has been done to a piano with a set of hammers in this condition, the resulting tone for a utright job of reshaping and voicing.
-However, if the cuts in the felt are deep, reshaping may not be feasible.
+No matter how good the tuning of a piano, or to what extent other repair work has been done to a piano with a set of hammers in this condition, the resulting tone will be less than optimal.